subsquid/docs/docs/glossary.md

 ### Archives

-Deprecated term used for [Subsquid Network](/subsquid-network) and for the data sourcing service of the deprecated FireSquid SDK version.
+Deprecated term used for [SQD Network](/subsquid-network) and for the data sourcing service of the deprecated FireSquid SDK version.
 Occasionally refers to a chain-specific endpoint available from either source (e.g. "an Ethereum archive").
 The new terminology is:

- - "Archives" as an abstract collection of services for some networks is replaced by "[Subsquid Network](/subsquid-network)" (when referring to data location) or "Subsquid Network gateway" (when referring to the service)
+ - "Archives" as an abstract collection of services for some networks is replaced by "[SQD Network](/subsquid-network)" (when referring to data location) or "SQD Network gateway" (when referring to the service)
- - "public Archives" are replaced by the [open private version](/subsquid-network/overview/#open-private-network) of Subsquid Network
+ - "public Archives" are replaced by the [open private version](/subsquid-network/overview/#open-private-network) of SQD Network
- - "an archive" for a particular network is replaced by "a Subsquid Network gateway"
+ - "an archive" for a particular network is replaced by "a SQD Network gateway"

-Lists of gateways for open private Subsquid Network are available in these docs ([EVM](/subsquid-network/reference/evm-networks), [Substrate](/subsquid-network/reference/substrate-networks)) and via [`sqd gateways`](/squid-cli/gateways).
+Lists of gateways for open private SQD Network are available in these docs ([EVM](/subsquid-network/reference/evm-networks), [Substrate](/subsquid-network/reference/substrate-networks)) and via [`sqd gateways`](/squid-cli/gateways).

 **Not to be confused with [archive blockchain nodes](https://ethereum.org/developers/docs/nodes-and-clients/archive-nodes)**.

 ### `archive-registry`

 The deprecated NPM package `@subsquid/archive-registry` that was used to look up squid data sources by network aliases (with `lookupArchive()` and a small CLI).
 We now recommend using raw gateway URLs instead of `lookupArchive()` calls in processor configuration.
-The exploratory CLI is replaced by [`sqd gateways`](/squid-cli/gateways); lists of available network-specific gateways are also available as [Subsquid Network reference pages](/subsquid-network/reference).
+The exploratory CLI is replaced by [`sqd gateways`](/squid-cli/gateways); lists of available network-specific gateways are also available as [SQD Network reference pages](/subsquid-network/reference).

 ### Block